Implicit Diffusion: Efficient Optimization through Stochastic Sampling: EXPERIMENTS

 Both qualitatively (Figure~\ref{fig:contour-langevin}) and quantitatively (Figure~\ref{fig:rewards-langevin}), we observe that our approach efficiently optimizes through sampling.
-We analyze their performance both in terms of {\em steps} (number of optimization steps--updates in $\theta$) and {\em gradient evaluations} (number of sampling steps).
+We analyze performance both in terms of {\em steps} (number of optimization steps--updates in $\theta$) and {\em gradient evaluations} (number of sampling steps).
 After $K$ optimization steps, our algorithm yields both $\theta_{\text{opt}} := \theta_K$ and a sample $\hat p_K$ approximately from $\pi^\star(\theta_{\text{opt}})$.
 Then, it is convenient and fast to sample post hoc, with a Langevin process using $\theta_{\text{opt}}$--as observed in Figure~\ref{fig:rewards-langevin}.
 This is similar in spirit to inference with a finetuned model, post-reward training.
 We compare our approach with several baselines.
-First, directly adding a reward term is less efficient: it tends to overfit on the reward, as the target distribution of this process is out of the family of $\pi^\star(\theta)$'s.
-Second, unrolling through the last step of sampling leads to much slower optimization.
-Finally, using the nested loop approach makes each optimization step $T$ times more costly, while barely improving the performance after a given number of steps (due to less biased gradients).
+First, directly adding a reward term (${ \blacktriangledown}$) is less efficient: it tends to overfit on the reward, as the target distribution of this process is out of the family of $\pi^\star(\theta)$'s.
+Second, unrolling through the last step of sampling~(${ \blacktriangle}, { \blacktriangle}$) leads to much slower optimization.
+Finally, using the nested loop approach (${ \blacklozenge }, { \blacklozenge }$) makes each optimization step~$T$ times more costly, while barely improving the performance after a given number of steps (due to less biased gradients).
 When comparing in terms of number of gradient evaluations, Implicit Diffusion strongly outperforms the nested loop approach.
 In other words, for a given computational budget, it is optimal to take $T=1$ and perform more optimization steps, which corresponds to the Implicit Diffusion single-loop approach.
-Further comparison plots, as well as a variant of this experiment where we approximate a reference distribution starting from a standard Gaussian are included in Appendix~\ref{apx:experimental-details}.
-The latter can be seen as training from scratch an energy-based model.
+Further comparison plots, as well as a variant of this experiment where we learn a reference distribution (i.e., train from scratch an energy-based model) are included in Appendix~\ref{apx:experimental-details}.
+We also include an experiment where the potential $V$ parameterizes the means and the covariances of the Gaussians in addition to the weights of the mixture.